Pig Island Thailand (Koh Madsum) With Kids – Family Guide 2025

 Pig Island is a major tourist attraction and popular destination.
 The other tourists on Koh Madsum were the biggest challenge for us, both in 2021 and 2024.
 Not only are there just too many people, but unfortunately, many don’t respect the animals or supervise their kids properly when interacting with the pigs.

-This often led to me getting really upset and having to reprimand even grown adults.
-The large tourist crowds are another reason why booking private tours is so important.
+This often led to me getting really upset, even with grown adults.
+The large tourist crowds are another reason why booking private tours and going to unconventional times is so important.

 The Story of Mr. Kitt and Pig Island

-Even though you shouldn’t believe everything you hear at tourist spots, the story of how Pig Island came to be is truly adorable.
+Even though you shouldn’t believe everything you hear at tourist hotspots, the story of how Pig Island came to be is truly adorable.

 Wooden sign with story of pig island written onto it